-The regular school day is from 8:00 a.m. to 3:00 p.m. for elementary students and for high school students 7:45 a.m. to 3:45 p.m.
-All other students should enter by 7:50 a.m. to line up in assigned areas.
+The regular school day is from 8:00 a.m. to 3:00 p.m. for elementary students and 8:00 a.m. to 3:10 p.m. for high school students.
+Students should enter by 7:50 a.m. to line up in assigned areas.
 Students will only be permitted through designated areas.

 Students are expected to be in attendance every school day.
-If the student is absent because of an emergency or illness, a written note explaining the reason is required.
+If the student is absent because of an emergency or illness, a written note should accompany the student explaining the reason.
 After three (3) consecutive absences, a doctor's note is required.
-(A student has perfect attendance when he/she is present every school day and on time.
+A student has perfect attendance when he/she is present every school day and on time.
 When a student is checked out of school early, they no longer have perfect attendance.